begabba/docs-comers/docs/glossary.md

 ### Project

 A Project connects the Arrangement and Package together.
-A Project `Project Number` is used as `resultat enhet` in Visma.
+A Project's `Project Number` is used as `resultat enhet` in Visma.
 Projects can be used to filter searches via _Arrival list_ or _Search bookings_.
+A Project should always have identical names as the connected Arrangement and Package.

-### Arrangment
+### Arrangement

 ...
 Arrangements contains the price & capacity for the Arrangement part of a booking.
-It also handles the presentation of the Package in the booking flow.
+It also handles the presentation of the Package in the booking flow (description & image).
+Arrangements has the same starting and ending date.

 ### Package

 Package determines the bookable accommodations for the event.
-`Price type` is used differentiate products between overlapping events.
+When events overlap the `Price type` is used make product only bookable for certain event.

 ### COMERS OVERVIEW